LASERBEET/bicycle_flowscore-main/README.md

+# createGoogle Sheets
-Need to get your own credentials.json file that store your secret private api key in Google Sheets settings
+- Need to get your own credentials.json file that store your secret private api key in Google Sheets settings